-Interfaces are provided by RPC (Remote Procedure Call) APIs with gRPC, as well as via REST.
+Interfaces are provided by RPC (Remote Procedure Call) APIs with gRPC10, as well as via REST.
 Currently, the assessment tools send assessment results accompanied by the evidence they are based on.
 The transmission of evidence to the database can be encrypted.

-Requirement id ECO.02

-Short title Conformity to selected assurance level

-Description The evidence Orchestrator must ensure that the evidence collection (T3.2-T3.4) is performed according to the selected assurance level, i.e., it must trigger the evidence collection of the respective tools.
+Requirement id ECO.02 Short title Conformity to selected assurance level Description The evidence Orchestrator must ensure that the evidence collection (T3.2- T3.4) is performed according to the selected assurance level, i.e., it must trigger the evidence collection of the respective tools.
+Implementation Not implemented (out of scope) state

-Implementation Partially implemented

-state